 The district aimed at serving the industrial reality of Rome, Ostiense has a great wealth of things to see and do and great places to eat.
-The quarter was created in the early 20th century as the first industrial district of the city.
+The quarter was created in the early 20th century as the first industrial district of the city and shows the fantastic relics of Rome’s industrial archaeology.
 The urban planning of 1909 when the local municipality was ruled by mayor Ernesto Nathan created a production-industrial zone in Ostiense.
 The area was ideal for mainly two reasons: it was close to the Tiber, back then an important way of transport for goods, and the working districts of Testaccio and Garbatella.

 Buildings such as the main power plants, a series of gasometers, military stations, warehouses, and factories made it the symbol of modernity and entering the new era.
 Today, these buildings are either abandoned, occupied, or turned into something else, like the Centrale Montemartini, a great example of giving new value to the dismissed power plant.